 Market Sector Update

-The opinions expressed in this commentary are those of the Fund’s manager and are current through Dec.
-31, 2013.
+The opinions expressed in this commentary are those of the Portfolio's manager and are current through March 31, 2014.
 The manager's views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.